×

 • Use extreme caution when loading grease into the grease gun to ensure that contaminants are not introduced.
 If using a cartridge, be careful when removing the metal lid so that no metal slivers are introduced into the grease.

-• Make sure the grease gun is clearly marked to identify the grease with which it should be charged.
+• Make sure the grease gun has clear labels to identify the grease with which it should be charged.
 Do not use any type of grease other than that which is identified.

 • Always make sure the dispensing nozzle of the grease gun is clean before using.
 Pump a small amount of grease out of the dispensing nozzle and then wipe the nozzle off with a clean rag or lint-free cloth before attaching it to the grease fitting.